ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/gbif_taxa.md

 ## My data doesn't contain taxa

 Fine.
-You can omit either or both of the GBIFTaxa and SeqTaxa worksheets!
+You can omit both the GBIFTaxa worksheet and the sequenced taxa worksheets!